Delicious Apple Pie Caramel Apple

 • 2 tbsp sugar mixed with 1/2 tsp ground cinnamon

-Insert a wooden stick into the top center of each apple, pushing it at least halfway through to secure.
+Insert a wooden stick firmly into the stem end of each apple, pushing it about halfway through.

-Line a baking sheet with wax paper and spray it lightly with non-stick cooking spray.
+Line a baking sheet with wax paper and set it nearby.

 • 2 tbsp water